JetBrains/Qodana/topics/ui-overview.md

 If the number of problems is manageable, you can fix them and consider the 'problem-free code' goal achieved.
 We suggest that you follow that goal and fix new problems as soon as they appear.

-In case the number problems is above your expectations, we suggest using the Qodana UI features to examine them.
+In case the number of problems is above your expectations, we suggest using the Qodana UI features to examine them.
 You can then formalize a not-so-big cluster of the problems to fix.
 Repeat the procedure to work on the next goal, and so on.

 When you have no possibility to fix old problems and want to prevent the appearance of new ones, you can run Qodana in